mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

                   description: Type of operation applied on the Projection's record
                 operationTimestamp:
                   type: integer
-                  # TODO: ISO string!
-                  description: Unix timestamp of the time at which the MongoDB operation on the projection's record has been carried out
+                  description: ISO String of the time at which the MongoDB operation on the projection's record has been carried out
                 documentId:
                   description: Equals to the _id of the Projection's record on MongoDB
                   type: string